SciCatProject/documentation/Development/v4.x/configuration.md

     RABBITMQ_PASSWORD [string] Optional The password used to authenticate to the RabbitMQ message broker.
 Only required if RabbitMQ is enabled. -->

-## SMTP Settings - need this option if you require Scicat to send emails.
+## Email Settings - use these options if you require Scicat to send emails.

+General settings:

+    EMAIL_TYPE: [string] Optional The type of your email provider.
+Values "smtp" or "ms365".
+Defaults to "smtp".

+    EMAIL_FROM [string] Optional Email address that emails should be sent from.

+For SMTP emails:

     SMTP_HOST [string] Optional Host of SMTP server.

-    SMTP_MESSAGE_FROM [string] Optional Email address that emails should be sent from.

-    SMTP_PORT [string] Optional Port of SMTP server.
+    SMTP_PORT [number] Optional Port of SMTP server.
+Defaults to 587.

-    SMTP_SECURE [string] Optional Secure of SMTP server.
+    SMTP_SECURE [boolean] Optional Use encrypted SMTPS.
+Defaults to "no".

+For Microsoft 365 emails using the Graph API:

+    MS365_TENANT_ID` [string] Optional Tenant ID for sending emails over Microsoft Graph API.

+    MS365_CLIENT_ID` [string] Optional Client ID for sending emails over Microsoft Graph API.

+    MS365_CLIENT_SECRET` [string] Optional Client Secret for sending emails over Microsoft Graph API.

 ## Elastic Search settings - use these to enable elastic search

     ELASTICSEARCH_ENABLED [string] Flag to enable/disable the Elasticsearch endpoints.
 Values "yes" or "no".
 Defaults to "no"